oubino/locpix_points/README.rst

 To reproduce results on the reserved test sets as seen in the manuscript please see below.

 #.
-Install all pre-requisites and environment as above
+Install all pre-requisites and environment as noted on main branch

 #.
 Switch to manuscript_version of locpix-points, by navigating to locpix-points install and switching branch